Robert B. Darnell: Personal life

-Darnell comes from a family of scientists; he is the son of American scientist James E. Darnell, another pioneer in RNA research, the father of Alicia Darnell, a postdoctoral fellow at MIT and second-place winner in the 2007 Siemens Competition in Math, Science & Technology, as well as the father of Andrew J. Darnell, MBA, who completed a master's in Bioethics and Science Policy at Duke and graduated from Duke Law School in 2019.
+Darnell comes from a family of scientists; he is the son of American scientist James E. Darnell, another pioneer in RNA research, the father of Alicia Darnell, an assistant professor at the Duke Cancer Institute, and second-place winner in the 2007 Siemens Competition in Math, Science & Technology, as well as the father of Andrew J. Darnell, MBA, who completed a master's in Bioethics and Science Policy at Duke and graduated from Duke Law School in 2019.

 Darnell is a passionate amateur cellist; he studied with Gilda Barston, herself a student of Leonard Rose, and Ardith Alton at Juilliard.
 In 2000, after his mother died of breast cancer, Darnell founded the Chamber Orchestra of Science and Music at Rockefeller University in her honor, saying in an interview with the Burroughs Wellcome Fund Clinical Scientist Award for Translational Research: "I love to breathe in music and art...seeing the intensity others put into life is a source of inspiration".

-Darnell is also a triathlete, and has completed the New York City Triathlon every year since 2012 except 2019 when the event was cancelled, and Darnell completed the Atlantic City Ironman.
+Darnell is also a triathlete, completing the New York City Olympic Triathlon every year since 2012-2022, the NJ Olympic Triathon since 2023; Darnell completed the Atlantic City Ironman in 2019.